DebMondalX/Melody-Magic/README.md

 # Melody-Magic
 A web application to demonstrate various kinds of recommendation algorithms.

-There are various algorithms that recommend users items/products  based on comparison between certain qualities among different items/products,while other algorithms compare between users and their likes or dislikes for  generate recommendations.
+There are various algorithms that recommend users items/products based on comparison between certain qualities among different items/products,while other algorithms compare between users and their likes or dislikes for certain items/products to generate recommendations.
 There are others that employ both of these features.

 # Live Demo
 www.melody-magic.vercel.app